 Three years ago when I got back from the Pyrenees I couldn’t bear the prospect of walking under grey British skies and gloom.
 I found magazines extolling the wonders of Britain rather pathetic, illustrated with cloudy photographs of Wales or even Scotland.
 And when I start walking again in this rain sodden isle the dream of the Pyrenees will vanish: I’m back in goddamn Blighty and it’s goddamn raining again.
 Again.

 My experience of the Pyrenees was not so enthralling, and then my first home walk was at Edale.
 I’ve been there numerous times and it’s not exactly a thrilling place, but a gentle and modest respite from Manchester just forty five minutes away.
-A colleague recently conveyed to me that either she received her proposal at Edale or it was her first date with her now husband; I forget which.
-It was a special place for her, dearly loved.
+A colleague recently conveyed to me that either she received her proposal at Edale or it was her first date with her now husband.
+I forget which, but it was a special place for her.

 I’ve always sought the climbing paths at Edale leading up onto the moors and if you so wish, eventually to Kinder Scout.
 I’ve driven up and down the valley but not particularly explored it on foot.
 It’s really very modest with nothing obvious to attract if your primary pleasures come from big mountains.